forest-watcher/forest-watcher/docs/mobile/testing.md

 >
 > **Debugging:** It’s easy to step into the code of an integration test in JS instead of trying to recreate the screenshot test scenario and debugging what happened in the visual diff.

-## Why Snapshot Tests? **todo
+## Snapshot Tests

+### What are snapshot tests?

+The first time a snapshots test is run, it takes the output of a function (JavaScript Object) and saves this in a separate `.snap` file.
+Then every time this test is run again, it compares the output of the function to the previously stored output.
+If the output was meant to be changed, the developer can run `yarn test:watch` to update the snapshot value to the current output of the function.

+### Why snapshot tests?
+- Best practise.
 - Prevents duplicating the code in method being tested.
-Simple way to show if method output changes, very quick to check and change.
+- Simple way to show if method output changes, very quick to check and change.